George Gilbert Swell

-George Gilbert Swell (5 August 1923 – 25 January 1999) was a college professor, an Indian politician, an ambassador to several countries, a former Deputy Speaker of the Lok Sabha and its member from Shillong in Meghalaya.
-Over a span of more than 35 years, he represented India at high levels nationally and internationally.
-Though arising from a modest and rural background in far Northeast India, Swell quickly rose to prominence in every field he entered.
+George Gilbert Swell (5 August 1923 – 25 January 1999) was an Indian college professor, politician and diplomat.
+He was deputy speaker of Lok Sabha and its member from Shillong in Meghalaya.

 Early life

-He was born at Laitkynsew Village near Cherrapunji in the present-day state of Meghalaya.
+He was born at Laitkynsew village near Cherrapunji in the present-day state of Meghalaya.
 He completed his earlier years of schooling at the Ramakrishna Mission School at Cherrapunji.
-After passing the Bachelor of arts examination from the Scottish Church College, Kolkata, he completed his Master of Arts degree in English from the University of Calcutta in 1946.
-Within months thereafter, he married a Shillong beauty, Lajopthiaw ("Victorious Conqueror") Lyngdoh, second daughter of Phrolibon Lyngdoh and Wellington Kearney.
-Soon after, their first child, Lakyntiew ("She Who Has Uplifted Us"), was born (1947), followed by a son, Sanbor, in 1950.
-In 1952, they moved to Ethiopia, part of a cadre of instructors recruited to teach in Ethiopia in the early nineteen fifties.
+After passing the Bachelor of Arts examination from the Scottish Church College, Kolkata, he completed his Master of Arts degree in English from the University of Calcutta in 1946.
+Within months thereafter, he married Lajopthiaw Lyngdoh, second daughter of Phrolibon Lyngdoh and Wellington Kearney.
+Soon after, their first child, Lakyntiew, was born in 1947, followed by a son, Sanbor, in 1950.
+In 1952, they moved to Ethiopia, part of a cadre of instructors recruited to teach in Ethiopia in the early 1950s.
 Swell taught English at the high school level.
-They returned to Shillong in 1956, and G. G. Swell threw himself into his new positions as a professor of English at several Shillong area colleges.
-It wasn't long before he entered into the political world of the Khasi and Jaintia Hills.
-His contribution to the formation of the state of Meghalaya, breaking away from the parent state of Assam, is incontrovertible.
-He, with his wife's uncle, Brington B Lyngdoh, and Stanley Nichols Roy, as well as other community leaders, conducted a fierce campaign for the separate identity of their proposed state which would combine the peoples of the Khasi and Janintia Hills and other tribes from the Garo Hills and adjacent areas.
-To their credit, the campaign was bloodless, nonviolent and successful.
-It was not long before G. G. Swell moved into national politics, having earned recognition for his intellect and passion for leadership, and for his principled and ethical way of life.
+They returned to Shillong in 1956, and Swell worked as a professor of English at several Shillong area colleges.
+Swell contributed to the formation of the state of Meghalaya, breaking away from the parent state of Assam.
+He, with his wife's uncle, Brington B Lyngdoh, and Stanley Nichols Roy, as well as other community leaders, conducted a campaign for the separate identity of their proposed state which would combine the peoples of the Khasi and Janintia Hills and other tribes from the Garo Hills and adjacent areas.
+Swell then moved into national politics.